Active Transportation

 Mobility Hub

-An area where many types of transportation connect (ex. public transit, bike lanes, or shuttles).
+An area where many types of transportation connect (e.g., San Ysidro Mobility Hub).

 Multimodal Corridor Improvements